NorESMhub/NorESM/doc/configurations/newbie-guide.rst

   - build case (the **case_build** script)
   - submit case (the **case_submit** script).

-It is assumed that you need to have sucsessfully downloaded the model (see :ref:`../access/access`), which means you have a copy of the model on your computer in a folder with a name of your choice.
+It is assumed that you need to have sucsessfully downloaded the model (see :ref:`download_code`), which means you have a copy of the model on your computer in a folder with a name of your choice.
 For simplicity we call this folder ``<noresm-base>`` in this guide.

 Create a new case